 I don’t play slot machines because I’m an advantage gambler that think he can outsmart the house.
-I play slots because they have pretty lights and video clips and lots of alarms and sounds that keep my reptile brain entertained.
-I play them to choose those three- and four-figure payouts.
+I play slots because they have pretty lights, video clips, alarms and sounds that entertain my reptile brain.
+And I play them to choose those three- and four-figure payouts.
 I’m not counting cards by day and pulling slot machine levers at night.

 I don’t think slot players worry about a game’s RTP as much as casino strategy writers seem to think.
-For most of us, we’re content to find a game we enjoy that doesn’t cost too much and offers an occasional dopamine spike of payout.
+Most of us are content to find a game we enjoy that doesn’t cost too much.
+And one that offers an occasional dopamine spike of payout is even better.

-If you’re genuinely concerned about RTP figures and other data when it comes to slot machines, Oklahoma may not be the best fit for you.
-If, on the other hand, you like to have fun in a relaxed atmosphere away from the expense and bluster of Las Vegas, check out what’s going on in Oklahoma.
+Oklahoma may not be the best fit for you.
+If, though, you like to have fun in a relaxed atmosphere away from the expense and bluster of Las Vegas, check out Oklahoma.